Giv'on HaHadasha

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

 The settlement was originally established in 1895 by Yemenite Jews, but they left the location after a number of years.
 It was named after the biblical Gibeon, in Hebrew Giv'on (Joshua 10:10-12), situated nearby.
 The village was resettled in 1924, but its inhabitants fled as a result of the 1929 Palestine riots.

-It was resettled again in 1977 by members of Gush Emunim, and the Israeli government eventually confiscated land from three nearby Palestinian villages in order to construct Giv'on HaHadasha roughly where the original Yemenite settlement's lands had been occupied:
+It was resettled again in 1977 by members of Gush Emunim.
+According to the ARIJ, the Israeli government eventually confiscated land from three nearby Palestinian villages in order to construct Giv'on HaHadasha roughly where the original Yemenite settlement's lands had been occupied: